-In this project, we develop India-wide, spatially-disaggregated estimates of temperature sensitivities for a range of socio-economically relevant outcomes (i.e. human mortality, labour supply, agricultural yields, crime rates, and conflict incidence).
-These estimates are the product of two major research steps.
-First, we assemble a large, globally representative collection of historical outcomes data and daily climate data.
+These insights are the product of two major research steps.
+First, we assemble a large global collection of historical daily climate data and outcomes data on crime rates, conflict incidence, and agricultural yields where available.
 The comprehensiveness of these data allows us to flexibly estimate plausibly causal temperature responses for each outcome.
 Second, we account for varying levels of adaptation across locations by directly modeling spatial heterogeneity in the temperature response functions.
-Specifically, we allow the response functions to vary as a function of long-run climate (e.g., Delhi is likely better adapted to high temperature days than Srinagar) (Barreca et al., 2015), income per capita (Hsiang and Narita, 2012), prevalence of irrigation (Schlenker and Roberts, 2009), and urban-ness (Burgess et al., 2014).
+Specifically, we allow the response functions to vary as a function of long-run climate (Barreca et al., 2015), income per capita (Hsiang and Narita, 2012), prevalence of irrigation (Schlenker and Roberts, 2009), and urban-ness (Burgess et al., 2014).
 These covariates were carefully chosen based on the literature, and new datasets were created to provide high-resolution global coverage.
-While the heterogeneity analysis is interesting in its own right, it is a key ingredient of the Early Warning System.
-By inserting local values of the covariates, it is possible to map out locally-relevant temperature-related vulnerabilities for each outcome across India.
+While the heterogeneity analysis is interesting in its own right, its key role in this study is to enable extrapolation of locally-relevant response functions to any given location, including those where outcomes data are unavailable.
+By inserting local values of the covariates, we map out temperature-related vulnerabilities for agricultural yields, crime, and conflict at a local level across Africa.